 A recently retired partner was becoming a salaried GP, and wrote in for some advice.

-Is a ten minute appointment time the standard, or can one negotiate longer?
+Is a 10-minute appointment time the standard, or can I negotiate longer?

-How long does one get to deal with admin after the surgery (referrals phone calls etc)?
+How long do I get to deal with admin after the surgery (referrals, phone calls etc)?

-How long should one be allowed for a visit?
+How long should I get for a home visit?

-If one did a full day of two sessions, would one get a lunch break built in?
+If I did a full day of two sessions, would I get a lunch break built in?

-- You are entitled to at least twenty uninterrupted minutes, although we recommend at least thirty minutes.
+You are entitled to at least 20 uninterrupted minutes, although we recommend at least 30 minutes.
 It can be paid or unpaid, which is down to you to negotiate.
 If you don’t take a break, your performance in the afternoon would be equivalent to having drunk a few glasses of wine – it’s always in an employer’s interests to ensure all staff have at least 30 minutes for lunch, and a good employer will insist on it.

-If one is expected to deal with path results and referral letters just for patients seen during sessions, what time should be allowed?
+If I am expected to deal with path results and referral letters just for patients seen during sessions, what time should be allowed?